davewalker5/MusicCatalogue/README.md

 <img src="diagrams/purchase-details.png" alt="Purchase Details" width="600">

+- Note that retailers must be added using the retailer list and retailer editing page (see below) before they will appear in the drop-down on the purchase details page
 - Clicking anywhere else on a row opens the track list for the album shown in that row:

 <img src="diagrams/track-list.png" alt="Track List" width="600">